apache/airflow/docs/README.rst

 Documentation
 #############

-This directory contains documentation for the Apache Airflow project and other packages that are closely related to it ie. providers packages.
-Documentation is built using `Sphinx <https://www.sphinx-doc.org/>`__.
+This directory contains documentation for the `Apache Airflow project <https://airflow.apache.org/docs/>`__ and the providers packages that are closely related to it.
+You can contribute to the Airflow Docs in the same way and for the same reasons as contributing code; Docs contributions that improve existing content, fix bugs, and create new content are welcomed and encouraged.

+This README gives an overview about how Airflow uses `Sphinx <https://www.sphinx-doc.org/>`__ to write and build docs.
+It also includes instructions for how to make Docs changes locally or with the GitHub UI.

 Development documentation preview
 ==================================

-Documentation from the development version is built and automatically published: `s.apache.org/airflow-docs <https://s.apache.org/airflow-docs>`_
+You can find documentation for the current development version at `s.apache.org/airflow-docs <https://s.apache.org/airflow-docs>`_, where it is automatically built and published.

 Working with Sphinx
 ===================